BuildOnViction/tomojs/README.md

 ## Install
-It requires NodeJS 8+.

-Easy to install the package with command:
+Easy to install the package with command (It requires NodeJS 8+):
 ```
 npm install --save tomojs
 ```